ros2/design/articles/qos_configurability.md

   });
 ```

-The user provided QoS callback will be internally used as a [parameters callback](https://github.com/ros2/rclcpp/blob/3a4ac0ca2093d12035070443692798b0c9f9da3a/rclcpp/include/rclcpp/node_interfaces/node_parameters_interface.hpp#L183), but it has a more friendly interface for the user.
+The user provided QoS callback will be internally used as a [parameters callback](https://github.com/ros2/rclcpp/blob/3a4ac0ca2093d12035070443692798b0c9f9da3a/rclcpp/include/rclcpp/node_interfaces/node_parameters_interface.hpp#L183), but we provide a more user-friendly interface.

 ## Analysis of parameter API features and limitations